Bratz: Controversies

 The spokesman quoted Dr. Brian Young of the University of Exeter, saying "parents may feel awkward but I don't think children see the dolls as sexy.
 They just think they're pretty."
 Isaac Larian, in comments given to the BBC, said that the report was a "bunch of garbage" and that the people who wrote it were "acting irresponsibly".

 In line with the launch of the new line of Kylie dolls, Bratz fans questioned the choice of Kylie as their first celebrity collaborator.
 (Note: In 2008, Jeanne Beker was actually the first celebrity that Bratz designed a doll after.)
 Others did not like the skin tones on the Kylie dolls, implying they were too dark as compared to Kylie's skin tone.

-In 2024, to commemorate the 65th anniversary of International Women's Day, a number of celebrities had their likeness turned into Bratz dolls, including Chappell Roan, Normani, Miley Cyrus and Sinéad O'Connor.
+In 2024, to commemorate the 65th anniversary of International Women's Day, a number of celebrities had their likeness turned into Bratz dolls, including Chappell Roan, Normani, Miley Cyrus and the late Sinéad O'Connor.